Azure/iotedge-lorawan-starterkit/Docs/upgrade.md

 ## Release 1.0.1

 We recommend re-deploying your solution based on the 1.0.1 release if you have been working with a pre-release version.
-If you prefer to update your existing installation, the following lists the steps required.
+If you prefer to update your existing installation, the following lists describes the required steps.

 ## Updating existing installations from 1.0.0 to release 1.0.1